Josverl/mpflash/README.md

 ## Release v1.25.0 - 🪲Yanked🪲
 I have yanked the release of 1.25.0 from PyPI.
 It was missing a step to upgrade from a .json to a sqlite database to better identify connected boards, and I failed to identify that in testing.

-The plan to to add the code, and upgrade tests, and re-release when it is ready.
+There is a preview release available on PyPI, that has the fix for this issue, and it is available as `mpflash==1.25.0rc2`.

 ## Features
  1. List the connected boards including their firmware details, in a tabular or json format